dvla/dvla.github.io/content/posts/2025-04-24-kaping-gem-project/index.md

 ## Further Development

-As mentioned before, not all functionality of OpenSearch has been implemented, but any requests to expand will be taken into consideration.
+As mentioned before, not all the functionality of OpenSearch has been implemented, but any requests to expand will be taken into consideration.
 The code base for Kaping is small, the query builder is 40 lines of code.
-The separation of terms into their own module makes it easy to add additional query terms as required
+The separation of terms into their own module makes it easy to add additional query terms as required.